The Ultimate Travel Guide to St. John, USVI

 Snorkeling at Waterlemon Cay – Make your way to Waterlemon Cay for some pretty amazing snorkeling.
 My husband loves to snorkel and says the snorkeling at Waterlemon is the best he’s ever experienced.

 Rent a Boat – We rented a Boston Whaler from OceanRunner and it was hands down one of the best days we had on the island.
 We were able to visit a bunch of different beaches and go at our own pace for the day.
-This can be kind of expensive – it was $295.00 for the day, but it’s a 7 hour rental and the boat can hold 4 people – so if you’re with a group of people and can split the cost, it’s definitely more affordable.
+This can be kind of expensive.
+It cost $295.00 for the day, but it’s a 7 hour rental and the boat can hold 4 people.
+So if you’re with a group of people and can split the cost, it’s definitely more affordable.

 Volunteer at the Animal Shelter – I thoroughly enjoyed volunteering at the animal shelter while we were in St. John.
 Most people opt to walk the shelter dogs, but my husband and I wanted to help with the cats.
 We spent the morning cleaning out their food and water bowls, cleaning out their litter boxes, and sweeping and mopping the floors.
 I love animals (and I really love cats) so I am so glad we were able to do this.
 If you can’t volunteer, send an email to the shelter and ask them about any items they may need that you can bring with you.
 We bought several boxes of dog treats and dropped them off the morning we volunteered.

+How did you like this travel guide to St. John?
+Was it helpful?
 What are some of your favorite things to do in St. John?
-Leave me a comment so I can check it out the next time I am on the island!
+Leave me a comment below so I can check it out the next time I am on the island!